Psychiatrist: America's 'Extremely Punitive' Prisons Make Mental Illness Worse

 "People who are mentally ill to begin with are in circumstances that are not therapeutic and supportive at all, that are extremely punitive," she says.
 "It's unrealistic for us to imagine that people can emerge from those situations psychologically intact."

 Montross advocates for rethinking the U.S. approach to mental illness and incarceration.
-While researching her book she studied Norway's prison system, which focuses on reducing recidivism by treating the behaviors that led to the arrest.
+While researching her book, she studied Norway's prison system, which focuses on reducing recidivism by treating the behaviors that led to the arrest.

 "That fundamental shift in philosophy was really fascinating to me," Montross says.
 "The [American] system is broken, but we don't have to reinvent the wheel in order to fix it.
 There are places that can show us a road map for how to achieve the outcomes we desire without us starting from scratch."